vitessio/website/content/en/docs/user-guides/schema-changes/unmanaged-schema-changes.md

 Query OK, 0 rows affected (0.04 sec)
 ```

-Just like in the previous example, Vitess will find out what the affected shards are, what the identity is of each shard's `primary`, then invoke the statment on all shards.
+Just like in the previous example, Vitess will find out what the affected shards are, what the identity is of each shard's `primary`, then invoke the statement on all shards.

 You may apply the change to specific shards by connecting directly to those shards: